Dhivyabharathi-M/customer-churn-prediction/README.md

 This project delivers a complete, end-to-end churn prediction pipeline:

-- Deep **Exploratory Data Analysis** with outlier and imbalance detection
+- Deep **Exploratory Data Analysis and Data Preprocessing** with outlier and imbalance detection
 - **Feature Engineering** to derive meaningful business signals
 - Training and comparison of **4 ML models + 1 Rule-Based baseline**
 - **Hyperparameter tuning** using RandomizedSearchCV